Laughter and Grief by the White Sea: The Magic Ring (Волшебное кольцо)

-A tale by Boris Shergin about young man named Ivan who lives in poverty with his single mother.
+A tale by Boris Shergin about a young peasant named Ivan who lives in poverty with his single mother.
 In an attempt to make some money for a living, Ivan decides to sell first his hat, then his shirt and finally, his fancy blazer.
 But every time he tries to go to the market to sell his clothes, he ends up meeting the same man who abuses various animals, and gives him all his possessions in exchange for these animals.
-This way he rescues a cat, a dog and, finally, a snake, who eventually reveals to be a snake princess and, for Ivan's good treatment of her, gives him a magical ring that can basically do anything the wearer wishes.
+This way he rescues a cat, a dog and, finally, a snake, who eventually reveals to be a snake princess and, for Ivan's good treatment of her, gives him a magic ring that can basically do anything the wearer wishes.

 With his new ring, Ivan starts wishing for food in the house, then for a new house, clothes and everything else that he didn't have before.
 Now living rich, he impresses the Tsar with a brand-new crystal bridge built for him overnight and demands one of his daughters' hand in marriage.
-Yet his new wife, an extremely unpleasant and selfish Tsarina, already has a lover in Paris.
+Yet his new wife, an extremely unpleasant and selfish Ulyana, already has a lover in Paris.
 She tricks Ivan, takes his ring away and wishes to immediately go alone to Paris with Ivan's house and the crystal bridge, while Ivan ends up thrown into a prison for bridge thievery.
 After this, Ivan's cat and dog travel on their own to Paris, successfully retrieve the ring and return it to Ivan.
-With his ring back, Ivan wishes to return everything he used to own back home, including Tsarina, refuses to have any affairs with anyone of the Tsar's family and settles down with a nice girl from the village.
+With his ring back, Ivan wishes to return everything he used to own back home, including Ulyana, refuses to have any affairs with anyone of the Tsar's family and settles down with a nice girl from the village.